-Transferable securities are, in general terms, shares, debentures, government and public securities, warrants or certificates representing certain securities (as such terms defined in the FCA Glossary).
+Transferable securities are, in general terms, investments in shares, debentures, alternative debentures, government and public securities, warrants or certificates representing certain securities (as such terms defined in the FCA Glossary).
 Not more than 20% in value of the Scheme Property can be invested in transferable securities which are not approved securities.

-The Scheme Property may be invested in transferable securities on which any sum is unpaid only if it is reasonable to foresee that the amount of any existing and potential call for any sum unpaid could be paid by the ACD at the time when payment is required, without contravening the requirements of the FCA Rules.
+The Scheme Property may be invested in transferable securities on which any sum is unpaid only if it is reasonable to foresee that the amount of any existing and potential call for any sum unpaid could be paid by the Company at the time when payment is required, without contravening the requirements of COLL 5.

-1.6.3 Money market instruments
+1.6.3 Money-market instruments

-The Scheme Property may be invested in money market instruments which are:
+The Scheme Property may be invested in money-market instruments which are: